JustAnn1234/AI-and-ML-Fundamentals-Mini-Projects/README.md

-# Python-Fundamentals-Mini-Projects
+# AI/ML -Fundamentals-Mini-Projects
-This repository contains my solutions for a series of Python exercises, including:
+This repository contains my solutions for a series of AI and ML exercises, including python projects like:

 Simple ATM System (Functions &amp; Logic)